 Azhe’é Bidziil (Strong Fathers): Improving Outcomes Among Rural Native Fathers and Their Families

 The Azhe’é Bidziil (Strong Fathers) program is based on evidence-based programs designed in collaboration with the Navajo Nation, White Mountain Apache Tribe, and the Johns Hopkins Center for Indigenous Health.
 Azhe’é Bidziil combines two evidence-based interventions developed specifically for Native communities and proven to work through our tribal-academic partnership: Respecting the Circle of Life© (RCL) and Arrowhead Business Group© (ABG).
 RCL focuses on improving the health of young Native people by teaching skills to promote healthy relationships and good parenting practices.
 ABG develops skills and provides opportunities for Native peoples to achieve economic stability with a primary focus on entrepreneurship education and economic security.
+Recruitment and implementation began in May 2021 and is ongoing through Summer 2025.

 Program Goals